hackffm/BrickUsingMultipleModules/bus_docu/protocol.md

 Parameter: none
 Return
-* 1 byte success state (1 if defused, 0 if not defused yet)
+* 1 byte success state (1 if defused, 0 if not defused yet, all other codes are errorcodes)
-* 1 byte failure counter (gets incremented each failure)
+* 1 byte failure counter (gets incremented each failure) OR error code (if success state is > 1)

 ### e: Game status broadcast